-- Other failures mask RCU's, including hardware failures - -I know of no human artifact with a million-year MTBF - -But I do know of Linux uses that put the public's safety at risk... - Increasing CPUs on test system increases race probability - Rare critical operations forced to happen more frequently - Knowledge of possible race conditions allows targeted tests - -Plus other dirty tricks from 25 years of testing concurrent software - -Provide harsh environment to force software to evolve quickly - Formal verification used for some aspects of RCU design - Use formal verification as part of RCU's regression testing?
+Other failures mask RCU's, including hardware failures

+I know of no human artifact with a million-year MTBF But I do know of Linux uses that put the public's safety at risk...
-Formal Verification and Regression Testing: Requirements

-Formal Verification and Regression Testing: Requirements
+Increasing CPUs on test system increases race probability

+Rare critical operations forced to happen more frequently

+Knowledge of possible race conditions allows targeted tests

+Plus other dirty tricks from 25 years of testing concurrent software Provide harsh environment to force software to evolve quickly

+Formal verification used for some aspects of RCU design

+Should I use formal verification in RCU's regression testing?

+(1)Either automatic translation or no translation required -Automatic discarding of irrelevant portions of the code -Manual translation provides opportunity for human error

+(1) Either automatic translation or no translation required

+(2)Correctly handle environment, including memory model -The QRCU validation benchmark is an excellent cautionary tale

+(1) Either automatic translation or no translation required

+(2)Correctly handle environment, including memory model

+- (3)Reasonable memory and CPU overhead - -Bugs must be located in practice as well as in theory - -Linux-kernel RCU is 15KLoC and release cycles are short

+- (1)Either automatic translation or no translation required - (2)Correctly handle environment, including memory model - (3)Reasonable memory and CPU overhead - (4)Map to source code line(s) containing the bug -"Something is wrong somewhere" is not a helpful diagnostic: I know bugs exist

-- (1) Either automatic translation or no translation required - Automatic discarding of irrelevant portions of the code - Manual translation provides opportunity for human error - (2) Correctly handle environment, including memory model - The QRCU validation benchmark is an excellent cautionary tale - (3)Reasonable memory and CPU overhead - Bugs must be located in practice as well as in theory - Linux-kernel RCU is 15KLoC and release cycles are short - (4)Map to source code line(s) containing the bug - "Something is wrong somewhere" is not a helpful diagnostic: I know bugs exist - (5) Modest input outside of source code under test - Preferably glean much of the specification from the source code itself (empirical spec!) - Specifications are software and can have their own bugs - (6)Find relevant bugs - Low false-positive rate, weight towards likelihood of occurrence (fixes create bugs!)
+- (1)Either automatic translation or no translation required - (2)Correctly handle environment, including memory model - (3)Reasonable memory and CPU overhead - (4)Map to source code line(s) containing the bug - (5)Modest input outside of source code under test - -Preferably glean much of the specification from the source code itself (empirical spec!) - -Specifications are software and can have their own bugs